 The bottom line when shipping personal items

-Yes, moving personal possessions across the ocean is a little scary, with dozens of details to get right.
+Yes, shipping personal items overseas is a little scary, with dozens of details to get right.
 But plenty of people pull it off without problems.
 The key is to work with an expert company that has been managing door-to-door, international shipments of personal effects for many years.

 To learn more about shipping personal items between any two countries, including moves between Poland and the U.S., contact I.C.E.
 Transport.